Degrees and Certifications:

-I am a retired Army First Sergeant, born on January 1st 1958, in Kansas City Missouri, where I spent most of my life until joining the Army five days after turning 18.
+As a retired Army First Sergeant, I was born on January 1st 1958, in Kansas City Missouri, where I spent most of my life until joining the Army five days after turning 18.
 I petitioned the Board of Education to allow me to graduate 6 months early so I could serve my country.
 After being awarded approval to graduate high school on 2 January of 1976, I immediately joined the US Army on 5 January 1976.

 Exciting adventures in the Army: Guarding Rudolph Hess in Spandau Prison in Berlin Germany, 1979.